-Real estate transactions can be complicated, and for good reason.
+Real estate transactions can be complicated and for good reason.
 Few people will make a larger purchase over the course of their entire lives, and it only makes sense that there are rules to follow with so much on the line.
 It’s worth noting, however, that the length of the closing process isn’t to confuse or deter anyone away from buying a home, but rather to protect them.
 And it just so happens that there is a simple system to follow to ensure that you dot all of your I’s and cross all of your T’s.
-Follow the nine steps I outline below to make closing real estate deals something you look forward to, as opposed to something you are scared of.
+A proven system can make the buying process much more enjoyable, which begs the question: What are the steps in a real estate closing?
+Follow the nine steps I outline below to make closing real estate deals something you look forward to, as opposed to something you are scared of:

 As much of a practice in exercising caution as it is in facilitating a deal, opening an escrow account is a step in closing real estate deals that can’t be overlooked.
 Prior to bringing your deal to the closing table, be sure to establish an escrow account that will handle things moving forward.